Search

 Of course, you might not be aware of all or any of these pop culture figures.
 But you almost certainly can come up with your own associations.
 If you build an Alphabet List for yourself using the pegword method, you’ll never be at a loss for associations.

-The same approach works very well for the periodic table of the elements.
+The same approach works well if you need to memorize the periodic table of the elements.

 Step Three: Learn how to Memorize Numbers